The Upper Windrush Valley

 In 1086 Domesday lists the majority of the Upper Windrush villages as being either in the Holeford or Salmonsbury Hundreds.

-The following are extracts from ENGLISH HUNDRED NAMES by O.S ANDERSON
+extracts from ENGLISH HUNDRED NAMES by O.S ANDERSON

 "The Cotswold Hills rise abruptly from the vales of Gloucester and Berkeley, reaching their highest elevations near the western escarpment, and slope more gradually towards the east.
 The hundredal boundaries follow the escarpment, the western crest-line of the Cotswolds forming a barrier between the hundreds of the Vale of Gloucester - Whitstone, Dudston, Cheltenham, Greteston, Tibaldstone, etc. - and the row of hundreds situated on their eastern flank: Longtree, Bisley, Rapsgate, Bradley, and the Domesday hd of Holeford.
 On the east, the boundary line of the latter row of hundreds follows the general direction of the Fosse Way, which in part actually separates them from the hundreds ranged along the eastern border of the county: Salemanesberie (Salmonsbury), Bernintun (Barrington), Begeberie (Bibury), Brictvoldesberg (part of Brightwells - barrow), and Gersdone (part of Crowthorne)."